fulara/mki-rust/README.md

 * Check for is toggled on linux.
 * Should `are_pressed` support Mouse? for now the `Pressed` in config ignores mouse.

-0.2 release will have:
+#### 0.2 release will have:
-Mouse to support location.
+* Mouse to support location.
-Mouse to support live tracking callback
+* Mouse to support live tracking callback
-Mouse to support sending key strokes at given coordinates.
+* Mouse to support sending key strokes at given coordinates.
+* Should sequenced be removed and instead a way using `parking_lot::channel` be introduced?
+That would be more elastic in terms of usage.
+Slight problem that there would have to be a (tx,rx) pair held.

 # Support
 If you want to show appreciation for the stuff this repo gave you - you can do so via https://www.buymeacoffee.com/fulara